astronaut-ant/kantinenmanager/README.md

 ## Getting started

-If you have opened this project in VS Code and installed all recommended extensions, you can use the buttons in the bottom status bar to manage the project:
+If you have opened this project in VS Code and installed all recommended extensions, you can start the project by following these steps:

+1. Go to the Explorer tab in VS Code.
+2. Open the Task Explorer submenu at the bottom.
+3. Navigate to `group-16 > vscode`.

+Here are the available tasks:

 - **Start Dev**: Start the application in development mode.
 - **Start Debug**: Start the application in debug mode.
+- **Open Frontend**: Open the frontend in your browser.
 - **Open Swagger**: Open the backend API documentation in your browser.

 Alternatively, you can use the "Tasks: Run Task" command in VS Code to run these tasks.
+The "Start Dev" task should also appear in the status bar at the bottom of the screen.

 You can also manually run Docker commands from the root of the project: